deadalusai/iron-pipeline/README.md

 }
 ```

-Additionally, `PipelineMiddleware` is automatically implemented for all types which implement `Handler`
+Additionally, `Middleware` is automatically implemented for all types which implement `Handler`
 so you can easily add other Iron-compatible handlers like `Router` to your pipeline.

 **Note:** Because the `Handler` trait cannot invoke the next middleware, it is